michalborek/docker-microservices-gradle-plugin/README.md

 To configure the plugin, use the 'docker' extension block:

     docker {
-      //port to be published to host (mandatory) port = 8080
+      // port to be published to host (mandatory) port 8080

-      //linked microservices, that should be dockerRun'ed and linked together with this one linkedMicroservices = rootProject.getSubprojects().findAll {
+      // linked microservices, that should be dockerRun'ed and linked together with this one linkedMicroservices 'other-microservice', 'postgres'
-        it.name.startsWith('ms-')
-      }.collect {it.name}

-      //name of the container (default: project.name with '/' replaced with '-') containerName = 'microservice'
+      // name of the container (default: project.name with '/' replaced with '-')
+      containerName 'microservice'

-      //name of the image (default: project.name with '/' replaced with '-') imageName = 'microservice'
+      // name of the image (default: project.name with '/' replaced with '-')
+      imageName 'microservice'

-      //extra arguments passed on the command line to docker run runExtraArgs = ['-v', '/host:/inside_docker']
+      // extra arguments passed on the command line to docker run runExtraArgs '-v', '/host:/inside_docker'

-      //run the container in background (default: true) runDetached = true
+      // run the container in background (default: true) runDetached true

+      // use -v option (remove volumes) when removing a container. removeVolumes true
     }